mabatalla/IA_in_a_museum/README.md

+# Is this Picasso?
+An AI goes to the museum.

-This is a project to get a deeper understanding in different ML algorithms starting with a intuition on how to difference artists present in a museum.
+This is a project focused on images to get a deeper understanding of different ML algorithms.
+The starting point of this project is an intuition on how to difference paintings present in a museum by the artists that painted them.